 - Tesla:

 - Product Innovation: Tesla’s upstream marketing strategy revolves around continuous innovation.
-By investing in cutting-edge technology and sustainable energy solutions, Tesla creates products that align with evolving consumer preferences.
-The company’s upstream focus on electric vehicles and renewable energy has positioned it as a leader in the automotive and energy sectors.
+Tesla creates products that align with evolving consumer preferences by investing in cutting-edge technology and sustainable energy solutions.
+The company’s upstream focus is on electric vehicles.
+Its standing as a frontrunner in (renewable energy) is attributed to the automotive and energy sectors.

 - Procter & Gamble (P&G):

 - Market Research and Brand Building: P&G, a consumer goods giant, emphasizes upstream marketing through extensive market research.
 The company identifies emerging trends and consumer needs to inform product development.
-Additionally, P&G places a strong emphasis on brand building, creating a portfolio of trusted brands like Tide and Crest through upstream strategies.
+Additionally, P&G strongly emphasizes brand building, creating a portfolio of trusted brands like Tide and Crest through upstream strategies.

 Downstream Marketing Examples